sporeport/Chess/README.md

 # Chess

 This is a chess game, written in ruby and made to be played in the terminal.
-To play:\n
+To play:

-1. download the zip\n
+1. download the zip

-2. cd into chess\n
+2. cd into chess

 3. run $ruby run_chess.rb